Back

 Yes — Accessible Places can be installed as an app on your phone without the App Store or Play Store.
 On iPhone/iPad: open Safari → tap the Share icon → select "Add to Home Screen".
 On Android: open Chrome → tap the menu (three dots) → "Install app" or "Add to home screen".
 Once installed it behaves like a native app — with its own icon, full screen and no browser bar.

-Use the "Feedback" link at the bottom of the page to open a GitHub issue directly.
-You'll need a free GitHub account to submit.
+Use the "Feedback" link at the bottom of the page to open a short form.
+No account or registration required.